Board of Directors

 - Establishes and articulates the requisite experience, qualifications, skills, and other selection criteria for members of the Board of Directors in accordance with relevant NYSE listing rules and law.

 - Makes recommendations to the full Board of Directors concerning all nominees for Board membership, including the re-election of existing Board members.
 The Committee will review any candidate recommended or nominated by stockholders, members of the Board, or members of management under the Committee’s criteria for selection of new Directors, as well as requirements under the Corporation’s organizational documents and applicable law.
 The Committee will be responsible for conducting all inquiries into the background, qualification, and independence of any candidate.
 The Committee will consider the extent to which a candidate’s membership would promote diversity among the Directors, taking into account various factors and perspectives, including differences of viewpoints, professional experiences, educational background, skills, and other individual qualities as well as race, gender, age, and national origin.
-In this connection, the Committee retains the sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the search firm’s fees and other retention terms.

 - Oversees management’s establishment and implementation of standards, guidelines, and policies relating to the identification, assessment, and management of significant corporate governance and related potential risks, reporting to the full Board of Directors as appropriate.